RIAEvangelist/node-parrot-drone/projects/common.md

 Sensors state list.

 Triggered : at connection and when a sensor state changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` SensorsStatesListChanged ` event from the drone :

 ```javascript